-Most of the reflection and analysis regarding the orientations of the Horizon 2020 work-programmes will take place in dedicated Working Groups (WG).
-The resulting reports or position papers should feed into the broader discussion on orientations and on broader issues to be carried out in the plenary meetings.
+Most of the reflection and analysis regarding the orientations of the Horizon 2020 work-programmes will take place in ad-hoc Working Groups (WG).
+The resulting reports or position papers feed into the broader discussion on orientations, which takes place in the plenary meetings.

-The Internet of Things Stakeholders Group should advise on EU policy and research initiatives having an impact in the development and deployment of IoT.
+DG CONNECT has asked the CAF to provide advice on EU policy and research initiatives having an impact in the development and deployment of Internet of Things (IoT).

 The most prominent aspects of the mandate of the IoT Group are:

 - to help ensure that the IoT perspective is consistently taken into account in EU policy making and implementation

 - building coalition between industry and Member States on future IoT development

 - to consider a longer term perspective, integrating research and regulatory aspects, including ethics and privacy.